 Meet the Dean's Office Staff

-Dana Moon, Director of Development, Marketing and Community Relations
+Dana Moon, Director of Marketing & Community Relations and COEHS Advising

-Dana oversees COEHS development, marketing, public and alumni relations and recruitment efforts.
-She provides overall leadership for the COEHS fundraising program, with primary emphasis on securing major gifts from individuals, corporations and foundations to support academic priorities of the College and University goals and objectives.
-She works closely with the 12 academic units within the college to recruit and retain a diverse and well-qualified student base, assist with constituent relations and promote COEHS achievements.
-She and the assistant director of development, marketing and community relations will provide leadership and direction to individuals interested in helping advance the College mission.
-Prior to her position in COEHS, Dana was an academic advisor for the department of computer science at WIU.
+Dana oversees COEHS marketing, public and alumni relations and recruitment efforts.
+She provides overall leadership for the COEHS marketing and public relations, with primary emphasis on graphic design and advertising to support academic priorities of the College and University goals and objectives.
+She works closely with the nine academic units within the college to recruit and retain a diverse and well-qualified student base, assist with constituent relations and promote COEHS achievements.
+She will provide leadership and direction to individuals interested in helping advance the College mission.
+Dana was recently appointed as the Director of COEHS Advising where she will supervise and assist advisors pursuing human services majors.
+Prior to her position in COEHS, Dana was an academic advisor for the department of computer science at WIU and an admissions counselor.
 She earned her bachelor degree in Business and M.B.A from Western.

 Dawn Sweet, Instructional Development Services Manager

 Dawn is responsible for technology planning, support, and integration within the college.
 She works closely with all COEHS academic units and centers, and serves as our liaison to University Technology to ensure that all technology infrastructure and support systems within the college meet necessary university-wide standards.
 Additionally, she manages Instructional Development Services and coordinates the Faculty Innovators Program.
 Prior to this position she served as the Interactive Multimedia Lab manager for the Center for the Application of Information Technologies.
 Dawn received her bachelor degree in Instructional Technology and Telecommunications and M.S.Ed. in Educational and Interdisciplinary Studies from Western.